BertramChabu/CAT-2-API/README.md

-# CAT-2-API
+# Product DJango API

-This is the CAT 2 API project for product management.
+This is an API project for product management.

 ## **Product Management Front-End**